Wemla

 14 March 2022

 The digital media industry market with all its various digital products is massive and flourishing.
 What is the digital media industry and what are digital products?
 What business opportunities are there for you as an established small business owner or a full-time professional?
 And is it truly possible to make money while you sleep?
+Keep reading to have these questions answered!

 Strong Growth Within The Digital Media Industry

-People globally are spending more money and time on digital products such as e-books, games, and apps.
+People globally are spending more money and time on digital products such as ebooks, games, and apps.
 The reason for the rising popularity is the ease of buying, digital files are never out of stock, and you can download the files in a matter of minutes.

 As there is a demand for digital products, this can also be seen in the strong growth of digital media sector during the past years.
-The digital media sector includes for example digital video content, downloaded or streamed digital music, digital games, eBooks, and eMagazines, all distributed directly online.
+The digital media sector includes for example digital video content, downloaded or streamed digital music, digital games, ebooks, and e-magazines, all distributed directly online.

 A market outlook report from Statista said that the size of the digital media industry was in 2021 estimated to be worth about USD 294 billion.
 The current pandemic is not expected to slow down the growth.
-Statista estimates the rapid growth of the digital media industry to continue, reaching by 2026 more than USD 447 billion in value.
-Another report, also from Statista, stated that video games is by far the largest market segment with over 50 percent of the market volume.
+Statista estimates the rapid growth of the digital media industry to continue, by 2026 reaching more than 447 billion USD in value.
+Another report, also from Statista, stated that video games is the largest market segment by far, with over 50 percent of the market volume.

 What Is A Digital Product?

 Let’s look at what a digital product is.
-A digital product is an intangible item that you can sell and distribute repeatedly over the Internet without having to worry about manufacturing, inventory, quality consistency and shipping.
+A digital product is an intangible item that you can sell and distribute repeatedly over the Internet, without having to worry about manufacturing, inventory, quality consistency, and shipping.
 These products often come in the form of streamable audiovisual media content or downloadable digital files.

 There are a lot of different digital products that you can sell online, for example: